 This a sad pattern.
 The disparity between a ten minute conversation to what they are publishing on one of their most important tools is often so vast.
 Then what usually happens is the client will tell me that the last person they went to for copy cost them the price of a pizza, and it all makes sense.

-Don’t get me wrong, platforms like Fiverr can be a great solution for startups with limited resources.
-I actively encourage those of you who are in this position to use these platforms – with some luck, you will find a gem freelancer who does the business.
-But, if you’ve tried that route and experienced dissatisfaction, then provided on your resources, you will need to consider moving beyond suppliers on these platforms.
+Don’t get me wrong, platforms like Fiverr can be a great solution for start-ups with limited resources.
+I actively encourage those of you who are in this position to use these platforms – with some luck, you’ll find a gem freelancer who does the business.
+But, if you’ve tried that route and experienced dissatisfaction, resources depending, I think you’ll need to consider moving beyond the suppliers on these platforms.

 If you want to produce quality copy to enhance your brand and really promote the passion you have for your business, then you’ve got to be prepared to invest.
 It’s labour that doesn’t come free, and it requires the writer to emotionally invest in you.

 Bland copy is the death of business.
 If it says nothing about why consumers should engage with you in particular, then why is it there?
-It’s not about using clever words to whip clients into a veil of untruths, this is about really delving into a client’s key capabilities and core beliefs, and using them to truly express the brand’s offering and personality.
+It’s not about using clever words to whip clients into a veil of untruths, this is about really delving into a client’s key capabilities and core beliefs, and using them to truly express the brand in words.

 You can be professional and authentic.
-Because it’s also about delving into your beliefs as a business owner on how you genuinely feel you solve problems for people.
-Authenticity is also about conveying your passion and energy through the client facing content so as it makes people feel something when they are engaging with you.
+Because it’s also about delving into your beliefs as a business owner.
+Authenticity is also about conveying your passion and energy through the content so as it makes people feel an emotional response when they are engaging with you.
 Because a brand that conveys its truth will always be more successful than those who pretend to be something they’re not just to get sales.
-Users are smart and can tell the difference.
+Buyers are smart and can tell the difference.

 If your brand means that your copy needs to have its best suit on, then that is the route you must go.
 But that doesn’t mean it needs to be boring.

-To ask someone to put their brain into writing quality copy that is in tune with what your business really does by delving into its core beliefs, then it’s worth much more than a few cups of coffee, or a pizza.
+To ask a copywriter to understand what your business really does, then it’s worth much more than a few cups of coffee, or a pizza.
 I put it in those terms because I want you to really think about this.
 In order to get the content that your business truly deserves, you need to be prepared to invest that little bit extra.
 Find a professional writer who shows they actually care about what it is that you do, about what they do, and who wants to produce your content with their name and reputation attached to it.

-Every platform has a need, and sometimes that includes suppliers from Fiverr.
+Every business has a budget on their needs, and sometimes that only stretches as far as Fiverr.
 But sometimes you get what you pay for.
 If that’s the cost of a takeaway, and you’re happy with the results, then you’ve cracked it.
-But if you’ve been there, and are now exploring other options because you don’t have the time to keep getting mediocre results, then think about your investment and what that means for the service you are going to receive.
+But if you’ve been there, and are now exploring other options because you don’t have the time or money for constant mediocre results, then think about your investment and what that means for the service you are going to receive.